eller kjøp de skickelige platene fra mons.no shop

 One of the sweetest songs I've written.
 I think.
 And a genuine tune.

-The first letters (PH) is also the letters used when meachuring the degree of base saturation - or in Norwegian ~ one persons bad temper.
-Clever, clever...
+The first letters (PH) is also the letters used when measuring the degree of base saturation - or in Norwegian ~ one person’s bad temper.

 Morgenstemning